-This process will be in parallel to external expert review as part of routine pharmacovigilance activities described in the risk management plan.
+This process will be in parallel to external expert review as part of routine pharmacovigilance activities described in the Risk Management Plan.

-3.3.2.8 Posterior Reversible Encephalopathy Syndrome (PRES)
+8.3.2.8 Posterior Reversible Encephalopathy Syndrome

-PRES will be defined by the presence of at least 1 ICD-10-CM diagnosis code (I67.83) in any diagnostic position associated with either an ED encounter or an inpatient hospitalization.
+Posterior reversible encephalopathy syndrome will be defined by the presence of at least 1 ICD-10-CM diagnosis code (I67.83) in any diagnostic position associated with either an ED encounter or an inpatient hospitalization.

-3.3.3 Other Patient Demographic and Clinical Characteristics
+8.3.3 Other Patient Demographics and Clinical Characteristics

 This section describes additional variables that will be obtained from the data sources beyond exposures and outcomes.
 These variables will be used to determine study eligibility, describe cohorts at baseline, adjust for confounding, and describe patients at the time of the event to ensure that the current status of the patient at the time of the event is as accurate as possible.
 Definitions of specific variables will be adapted to the type and availability of data in each data source, and they will be detailed in the statistical analysis plan.
-Not all variables will be present in every data source (e.g., smoking or BMI).
-Except for factors that serve to determine eligibility and censoring, all variables will be considered as potential confounders in the analysis (Section 3.7.1).
+Not all variables will be present in every data source (eg, smoking or BMI).
+Except for factors that serve to determine eligibility and censoring, all variables will be considered as potential confounders in the analysis (Section 8.7.1).
 Medical conditions may be identified through diagnoses or treatment-specific medications or procedures.
+Operational definitions and parameterization of covariates will be detailed in the statistical analysis plan prior to data extraction.